 Women are not the only victims of domestic violence.
-While society looks at men as offenders and women as victims of domestic violence, men do get abused by their wives.
 Since patriarchal notions and gender stereotypes dictate that men are in a position of power in most matters compared to women, it is automatically assumed that men abuse this power against women.
 This creates a worldview that women can never inflict physical, verbal, or emotional abuse over men (1) (2) (3).

 Hence, a man may feel ashamed of accepting any form of abuse from their woman in the first place.
 A man abused by the wife feels humiliated even to admit such a thing.

 Men tend to exhibit more extroverted behaviors and emotional outbursts, while women can be subtle in their emotional expression.
 An abusive woman might be much more common than we have been led to believe.

 If you are confused about your wife’s behavior, here are 12 signs that tell your wife is abusive.
 It is possible that the couple might see some of the signs as acceptable behaviors in the relationship even though, the signs may not be necessarily healthy.

 Arguments and clash of thoughts is a sign of a healthy relationship as it gives both of you a chance to get to know each other.
 It is normal for couples to stop talking to each other for a while after a fight.
 But if your woman believes in punishing you by using the silent treatment, it’s time to wake up!

 The silent treatment is a conscious and neglectful choice to ostracize you and stop all communications to make you feel guilty.
 This could go on for days and can hurt your feelings deeply.

 An abusive wife often neglects affection and physical intimacy as a coercive measure to punish her man for something.
 Although consensual sex between the partners is the norm, suppressing any physical affection can cause damage to your relationship and emotional connection in the long run.
 Watch out for this one!